Humanities Computing project consultation and application development

 Training and Support

-The HRC offers public workshops and group training sessions in various technology-related topics such as using video, RSS feeds, Photostory, and many others.
-Training materials related to these topics can be found on the Humanities Resource Center blog.
-Information about upcoming training events can be found on the front page of the HRC website or by checking the HRC blog.
+The HRC has the ability to offer public workshops and group training sessions in various technology-related topics such as using video, Photostory, and many others.
+Training materials related to these topics can be found on the ETC's blog.
 The HRC also houses a classroom which can be reserved for classes and other educationally related functions.

 The HRC can provide assistance in the creation, design, and development of blogs for teaching.
 The HRC staff assists in the administration of the University hosted blogging service.